Bionus/imgbrd-grabber/docs/docs/index.md

 ![single image selection](img/getselected.png)

-One you have selected all the images you want to download, click the "Get selected" button.
+Once you have selected all the images you want to download, click the "Get selected" button.
 It will mark these images to be downloaded in the "Downloads" tab:

 ![single image downloads tab](img/downloadselected.png)